ekhadley/subliminal/README.md

    - not a super specific reason to do this, results will probably be random-ish/uninteresting
    - but if there is a clear pattern that might be useful to know

-- train a 'ground truth' set of steering biases via KL-divergence to the teacher model.
-   - try with single vs multibiases
-   - check dla/features
-   - do steering evals

 ## todo:
 - check if steering vectors trained on the same data but with different initialization have the same downstream effects, outside of animalness.
 - check if the steering vectors trained on the same dataset but using different activations match eachother